-For Kon-Tiki models only, a 3G/4G/5G antenna is pre-fitted, which is connected to a MiFi (My Wifi) device.
+In some models, a 3G/4G/5G antenna is prefitted, which is connected to a MiFi (My Wifi) device.
 This system connects to the cellular network, and provides a Wifi connection inside your motorhome for up to 10 devices to connect to.

 Please check with your dealer whether the MiFi device is fully installed in your motorhome, and whether the SIM card supplied with the device has been pre-installed.
-The position within the motorhome is layout specific, but typically in a wardrobe or in a cupboard above a fridge/ freezer.
+The position within the motorhome is layout specific, but typically in a wardrobe or in a cupboard above a fridge/freezer.